FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

 ### Adding metadata

-The key goal in designing NGSI-LD data models (as opposed to a generic hierarchy of ontologies), is that wherever posssible, every _Property_ attribute of a model represents the context data for a digital twin of something tangible in the real world.
+The key goal in designing NGSI-LD data models (as opposed to a generic hierarchy of ontologies), is that wherever possible, every _Property_ attribute of a model represents the context data for a digital twin of something tangible in the real world.

 This formulation discourages deep nested hierarchies.
 A **Building** has a **temperature**, a **Building** has a **fillingLevel** - anything else is defined as a _Relationship_ - a **Building** has an **owner** which links the **Building** entity to a separate **Person** entity.

-However just holding the values of properties is insufficient.
-Saying that `temperature=6` is meaningless unless you also obtain certain meta data, such as _When was the reading taken?_ _Which device made the reading?_ _What units is it measured in?_ _How accurate is the device?_ and so on.
+However, just holding the values of properties is insufficient.
+Saying that `temperature=6` is meaningless unless you also obtain certain metadata, such as _When was the reading taken?_ _Which device made the reading?_ _What units are it measured in?_ _How accurate is the device?_ and so on.

-Therefore supplementary metadata items will be necessary to ensure that the context data is understandable.
+Therefore, supplementary metadata items will be necessary to ensure that the context data is understandable.
 This will mean we will need things such as:

 -   The Units of measurement